 Have you ever found that sometimes when you’re making tea (or dinner – depending where you’re from in the world) and you’re not expecting too much from it, it ends up being a revelation; a perfect tea?
 That’s what’s happened to us tonight so we’re feeling the need to share our fantastic tea with you.

 I’ll start from the beginning.
 Last night, Barry made a jalfrezi which we finished off for lunch this afternoon.
 There wasn’t a lot left so I made some rice to go with it and, as usual, made far too much.
 This meant we had lots of rice sitting in the pan.
-We’ve got a bit of a thing about not throwing leftover food away and luckily, I remembered reading the Food Bridge recipe for Rice Fritters just last week; not dissimilar to the Turkish mücver recipe, except of course, that uses courgettes rather than rice.
+We’ve got a bit of a thing about not throwing leftover food away and luckily, I remembered reading about a recipe for rice fritters just last week; not dissimilar to the Turkish mücver recipe, except of course, that uses courgettes rather than rice.
 I looked it up again this morning and thought I’d give them a go.

 I usually play about with recipes but this was the first time I’d made rice fritters so I stuck to the instructions…okay, I threw some extra hot chilli flakes into the mixture.
 I can’t resist.
 I left the mixture to rest and thought, ‘Great.
 Rice fritters for tea.
 Is that it?
 What can we have with it?’
 The recipe suggests a tzatziki dip or similar.
 Well, as we’re in Turkey, I would have made cacık (I’ll post a recipe for cacık later this week) but then I remembered using the last cucumber yesterday afternoon.
 ‘Hmm, what to do?
 We can’t just eat a plateful of rice fritters.’

 What I did do – I’m very proud of this I have to tell you – is make my own little recipe using bits and bobs from the fridge.
 I’ll post it tomorrow just because we both thought it tasted fabulous when we tested it.